ptle/MC/README.md

 ## Notes

-I ran into two big issues making this app.
-One was the collection view.
-My first issue was in the storyboard I had to make the size of the collection view less than the screen so all of the items would fit on the screen.
-The second issue was selecting the (action:) paramater had to be changed for Swift 3.
+Some issues I ran into was I accidentally put the identifier for the navigation controller on the movie viewcontroller instead.
+Also I ran into the issue of coloring the navbar and tabbar.
+I had to go through most of the methods until the colors finally stuck.

 ## License